epccs/RPUpi/WSGIdaemon/README.md

 ## Overview

-Web Server Gateway Interface (WSGI) deamon for serial
+Web Server Gateway Interface (WSGI) daemon for serial

 use to serve request on a TCP/IP PORT for serial devices that use simple commands